 Join the National Safety Council today and gain access to exclusive content including training tools, webinars, awards and more.

 The National Safety Council conducts research and partners with OSHA, NIOSH and others to measure safety success.

 Act and help advocate for safety.
 You can make a difference, save a life, or prevent an injury.

 Connect with local National Safety Council chapters and training centers to get hands-on experience in safety.

 Shop our online store for training eqiupment, books and resources.

 Driving too fast makes it harder to react to dangerous situations, reduces a driver’s ability to steer safely around curves or objects in the roadway, and increases the force of impact in a crash.

-Road rage is different from aggressive driving in that it involves using a vehicle as a weapon with intent to do harm.
-It is a physical assault of a person or vehicle as a result of a traffic incident—this is a criminal offense where you can go to jail.
+Road rage is a physical assault of a person or vehicle as a result of a traffic incident—this is a criminal offense where you can go to jail.

 What Employers Can Do